Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 The company survived the First World War, but magic lantern production gradually ceased in the 1920s.
 In 1930 the factory was sold to Hans and Fritz Schaller, who specialized in home movie equipments.
 After World War II their company was known as Noris Projektion GmbH.

-'KINEMATADOR N°790', 1897.
+'Kinematador N°790', 1897.

-Though this type of lantern also has been produced as a 'normal' magic lantern, this superb projector is supplied with a mechanism with a handle, flywheel and rotating shutter, that offers the option to show moving pictures.
+Though this type of lantern also has been produced as a 'normal' magic lantern (see below), this superb projector is supplied with a mechanism with a handle, flywheel and rotating shutter, that offers the option to show moving pictures.
 By turning the crank, one makes rotate a disc of twelve slightly different circular images, thus obtaining the effect of movement.
 The system is adaptable for the use of normal glass slides too.
 Light system with oil lamp.

 The original wooden box is labelled and numerated '1/12', made in Germany.